-Since its start, SGV Habitat for Humanity has built 54 houses, providing over 300 men, women and children with safe, decent, affordable shelter.
-The mortgage payments from the 54 families are deposited in the affiliate’s “Fund for Humanity” and are used to build additional houses.
+SGV Habitat is working toward the goal of completing its 75th home in the San Gabriel Valley by 2016, providing over 300 men, women and children with safe, decent, affordable shelter.
+The mortgage payments from Habitat families are deposited in the affiliate’s “Fund for Humanity” and are used to build additional houses.
 A gift to San Gabriel Valley Habitat for Humanity is truly a gift that keeps on giving!

-March 2001 Four condominiums at 1256 South Orange Street in Glendalewere started in March 2001 and completed in January 2002.
+Four condominiums at 1256 South Orange Street in Glendale were started in March 2001 and completed in January 2002.
 The build was possible through a partnership with the City of Glendale Department of Housing and Community Development.

 The 15 Kenwood Homes were completed and dedicated on June 5th.